4th Summer Symposium 2019

 Further challenges will be raised for how body parts claimed to be deployed in certain Traditional Religious practices in parts of Africa, and crushed in the creation of Traditional Medicine marketed in Asia can be investigated and the extent of the practice appropriately assessed.
 What is the role of culture, technology, religion and legislation in suppressing such activity and closing down its transmission to the next generation.

 The day will be supported by expert speakers, film, and key papers, to enable an informed enquiry as to how to raise the highly emotive, and where it is practiced exceeding dangerous subject of organ removals, in a proportionate and measured way.
-We shall be welcoming speakers from Israel, Romania, Nigeria, the Republic of South Africa, Germany and Spain to enlighten our discussions.
+We shall be welcoming speakers from Romania, Nigeria, the Republic of South Africa, Germany and Spain to enlighten our discussions.

 Across the week – Thematic Revenues and Remittances Throughout the week we shall be looking at the Revenues which are being generated by Human Trafficking enterprises, the perverse entrepreneurial talent and organisational structures which underpin businesses developing their reach, expansion and control of this market in human misery.